MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/BusinessTravelType.md

 ---
-title: BusinessTravelType in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
+title: BusinessTravelType in Cloud for Sustainability carbon data model
 description: Entity used for classifying the type of business travel, as defined in the reporting company.
 author: cdm-publisher
 ms.service: common-data-model